 For over 200 years Monterey has been a trading and fishing port, a military garrison, a religious center, a land grant business center, a political and regional capital, and home to many peoples.
 And from the beginning of the Spanish settlements, everyone took part in building and occupying these wonderful dwellings called ADOBES.
 The mud bricks are made of clay, some straw, molded, dried, placed, plastered and whitewashed to a fine brilliance.
 As far as we know, there are no professional adobe brick makers in our state.
 Volunteers make repairs now!

-As Questers and guests of Monterey, we will be staying at the site of one of the first residences built outside the walls of the old Presidio garrison in 1824.
-The Casa Munras was home to Don Esteban Munras, an owner of a very large and productive land grant, and a social and political leader in Monterey.
-Parts of the original adobe dining room and porch have been protected and may be seen in an alcove off one of the meeting rooms.
-In 1941 the Casa Munras was converted into lodging and guest rooms.
+As Questers and guests of Monterey, we stayed at the site of one of the first residences built outside the walls of the old Presidio garrison in 1824.
+The Casa Munras was home to Don Esteban Munras, an owner of a very large and productive land grant, and a social and political leader in Monterey. converted into lodging and guest rooms.

-Other sites to visit on your own: Casa Soberanes, Larkin House, Stevenson House, Colton Hall and jail (California’s first Capitol), Presidio Historic Military Park, Fisherman’s Wharf, Cannery Row, and the Aquarium.
+Other sites to visit on your own included: Casa Soberanes, Larkin House, Stevenson House, Colton Hall and jail (California’s first Capitol), Presidio Historic Military Park, Fisherman’s Wharf, Cannery Row, and the Aquarium.

 The Spring Council meeting was held in historic Sonoma in the storied Valley of the Moon, 45 miles north of San Francisco.
 The meeting’s host chapters are Don Castro, Valley Harvesters, and Valley of the Moon.